 - Hot DAM: Specific Microglia Engulf Plaques

 - Srinivasan K, Friedman BA, Etxeberria A, Huntley MA, van der Brug MP, Foreman O, Paw JS, Modrusan Z, Beach TG, Serrano GE, Hansen DV.
-Alzheimer’s patient brain myeloid cells exhibit enhanced aging and unique transcriptional activation. bioRxiv.
-April 19, 2019
+Alzheimer's Patient Microglia Exhibit Enhanced Aging and Unique Transcriptional Activation.
+Cell Rep. 2020 Jun 30;31(13):107843.
+PubMed.

 - Abud EM, Ramirez RN, Martinez ES, Healy LM, Nguyen CH, Newman SA, Yeromin AV, Scarfone VM, Marsh SE, Fimbres C, Caraway CA, Fote GM, Madany AM, Agrawal A, Kayed R, Gylys KH, Cahalan MD, Cummings BJ, Antel JP, Mortazavi A, Carson MJ, Poon WW, Blurton-Jones M. iPSC-Derived Human Microglia-like Cells to Study Neurological Diseases.
 Neuron.
 2017 Apr 19;94(2):278-293.e9.
 PubMed.